marcelover/Desafio_Tecnico_RobotFramework/README.md

 # Email and Password
-Update file resources.robot with your e-mail and password If you will validate through Git Hub actions you need update envirorment variables
+Update file resources.robot with your e-mail and password If you want to validate through Git Hub actions you need write your deps on ci.yml file and update your envirorment variables

 # Executing tests and output results in a specific folder
 ## Running all tests
 robot --outputdir results tests/
+## Running just one file
+robot --outputdir results .\tests\challenge1.robot robot --outputdir results .\tests\challenge2.robot

 ## We are handle two systems, so I created two setup_teardown files and two folders inside PO to manage our tests